OpenDataDSL/website/docs/data/aggs/_EURONEXT_AG_FUT.md

-Euronext Agricultural Futures

-## File Collection

-The end of day updates are collected from Euronext website: https://live.euronext.com/en/product/commodities-futures/EMA-DPAR/settlement-prices

 ### Schedule

-The end of day updates are processed at 20:00 GMT on business days.
+The end of day updates are processed at 20:00 BST/GMT on business days.

 ## Type